Swallowed (film)

 Swallowed is a 2022 American independent body horror film written and directed by Carter Smith.
 The film stars Cooper Koch, Jose Colon, Jena Malone, and Mark Patton.
-It follows two friends who, on their final night out, end up smuggling a wrapped substance, via swallowing, that ends up going awry.
+It follows Benjamin (Koch), an aspiring pornographic actor, and his friend Dom (Colon) as they attempt to smuggle mysterious substances by swallowing them.

-The film premiered at the 2022 Fantasia International Film Festival, and was released in the United States on February 14, 2023.
-It received generally positive reviews from critics, who praised its performances, tension, and exploration of queer themes, but criticized its pacing and tonal shifts.
-It received the Grand Jury Prize at the 2022 NewFest.
+The film premiered at the 2022 Overlook Film Festival, and was released in the United States on February 14, 2023.
+It received generally positive reviews from critics, and received the Grand Jury Prize at the 2022 NewFest.

 Plot

 Two friends, Benjamin and Dom, are celebrating their last night together before Ben flies to Los Angeles to become a gay porn star.
 Dom drives them to do a drug run to Canada to make some money to help set Ben up in L.A.

 Their contact, Alice, forces them to swallow five condoms holding the drugs: Dom swallows four and Ben swallows the fifth.
 Across the border, the pair go to a rest stop where Dom stands up to a homophobic truck driver and is punched in the stomach.
 He begins to experience stomach pains and passes one of his four packages.
 Alice meets the two men and drives them to her boss, Rich, and explains that the drug bundles are larvae with venomous bites that get people high.

 Ben extracts all but one of Dom's packages, which has burst inside him.
 Dom overdoses from the larvae bites and dies.
 Rich shoots Alice and then tries to seduce Ben, who stabs him with tweezers and flees where he passes his larvae cache.
 Ben goes back to the cabin, where he sees and watches Rich dump Alice's body in the outhouse well.
 Ben has his passed larvae, which bites Rich, and Ben throws him down the outhouse well.

-Over the credits, Ben is seen being interviewed on the red carpet at pornography awards, where he is up for best newcomer.
+Over the credits, Ben is seen being interviewed on the red carpet at a pornography award show, where he is nominated for "Best Newcummer".
 He emotionally thanks "all the people who believed in me".